ftrouill/Macq-test/README.md

 ## How to run the application

 Before trying to run the application, make sure the nodes are installed for the frontend application.
 `./install-nodes`

 You need to first have a running MongoDB.
 In this technical case, a local database hosted on the default port (27017) is used.
 `./run-db`

 Then, you need to start the backend server.
 In this case, a local server running on the default port (9000) is started.
 `./run-backend`

 Also, you need to run the frontend application.
 For this case, the local server will run on the default port (4200).
 `./run-frontend`

 Lastly, connect to a browser at the address running the *Angular* application, which is hosted on `localhost:4200`.
 `./run-browser`

 **Remark:** If you didn't manage to start the scripts, you can simply run the commands manually.

 For the nodes installation, make sure you are in the `frontend` directory and run this.
 `npm install`

 For the database, run
 `mongod`

-For the backend server, move to the `backend` folder and run this.
+For the backend server, move to the `backend` folder and run
 `sbt run`

-For the frontend applicaiton, move to the `frontend` folder and run this.
+For the frontend applicaiton, move to the `frontend` folder and run
 `ng serve`

-For the browser, which was *Google Chrome* when developping this application, you need to run this.
+For the browser, which was *Google Chrome* when developping this application, you need to run
 `google-chrome "http://localhost:4200" --disable-web-service --user-data-dir="/tmp/chrome_dev_test"`

 **Remark:** When I tried to connect the frontend with the backend server, I had some issues CORS issues.
 In order to still make the application work, I needed to use *Google Chrome* without the CORS, by running:
 `google-chrome --disable-web-security --user-data-dir="/tmp/chrome_dev_test"`
 I know it is also possible to disable such filters in the application itself, but I had not a lot of time and it was the easiest fix.

 ## Limitations